Recognition of affine-equivalent polyhedra by their natural developments: Simple polyhedra

 Theorem \ref{th_simple} allows us to prove the following statement:

-\begin{thrm} For $n\geqslant 4$, let $M_n$ be the set of all strictly convex closed polyhedra with $n$ faces in Euclidean 3-space endowed with the Hausdorff metric.
-There is an open dense subset $\Omega_n\subset M_n$ such that, for any polyhedra $P,P'\in\Omega_n$, the following conditions are equivalent:
+\begin{thrm} For $n\geqslant 4$, let $M_n$ be the set of all strictly convex closed polyhedra with $n$ faces in $\mathbb{R}^3$ endowed with the Hausdorff metric.
+There is an open dense subset $\Omega_n\subset M_n$ such that, for any polyhedra $P,P'\in\Omega_n$, if $P$ and $P'$ are combinatorially equivalent and every two corresponding faces are co-affine then $P$ and $P'$ are co-affine. \end{thrm}